mehrain/IoT.003-Potentiometer/readme.md

 ### Features
 The project has the following features:
-- Alternates between two LEDs at regular intervals.
+- Alternates between three LEDs at regular intervals.
 - Uses an ESP32 microcontroller for LED control.
 - Establishes a Wi-Fi connection to communicate with a remote device.
 - Provides a web interface to control the LEDs remotely.